Igarassu, Pernambuco

-Igarassu (or Igaraçu) is a city in the Brazilian state of Pernambuco.
+Igarassu (/Central northeastern portuguese pronunciation: [iɡɐɾɐˈsu]/) (or Igaraçu) is a city in the Brazilian state of Pernambuco.
 It is the second-oldest city of the country and is situated on the north coast of the metropolitan region of Recife, approximately 32 km.
 It stands as one of the earliest European settlements in Brazil and is the site of the oldest church in the country, the Church of Saints Cosme and Damião, built in 1535.
 Igarassu is home to numerous colonial-period historic structures.
 The historic center of the city was designated a national monument by the National Institute of Historic and Artistic Heritage (IPHAN) in 1972.

 History

 Igarassu was inhabited by Caetés Indians before the arrival of Europeans in the 16th century.
 Its genesis as a town came with the arrival in the area of Duarte Coelho Pereira in 1535.
 Coelho's arrival marked the beginning of the Portuguese settlement of Brazil.

 The town itself was established in 1537 as the village of Igarassu, which means “Great Canoe” in Tupi-Guaraní.
 It was one of the first European settlements of the Hereditary Captaincy (a Portuguese administrative division) of Pernambuco.
 Shortly after Coelho's arrival he ordered a rock landmark erected to mark the border between Pernambuco and Itamaracá; this still stands today.
 Igarassu was destroyed at the end of the Dutch occupation of Brazil in the mid-17th century.
 Architectural materials from the ruins of Igarassu were used to build the town of Olinda.

 Igarassu grew from the 16th century as a result of the sugar cane trade; the town served as a point of transport between the sugar mills on the interior of Pernambuco and the Atlantic Ocean ports.

 Igarassu was the site of the brief liberal republican Praieira revolt in 1848, in which the troops of Colonel Manuel Pereira de Morais were installed in the Convent of Saint Antônio.
 Today the Pinacoteca Museum stands in its place.
 One of the military officers who put down the revolt was Deodoro da Fonseca, later briefly the first president of the Brazilian republic.